 - If time allows touring the Fort and visiting the Nothe Fort Shop.

-The cost of the visit will be £3.50 per pupil.
-This will increase to £4.00 from September 2013 and will be applicable to all bookings from this time.
+The cost of the visit will be £4.00 per pupil.
 There is no entry charge for teachers or adults accompanying the pupils on each visit up to a maximum of seven.
-The charge for adults in addition to this will be £6 per person.
+The charge for adults in addition to this will be £4 per person.
 However if you have any special needs and require more than the normal ratio of one adult per ten pupils, please let us know in advance of your visit.

 For more information regarding this comprehensive World War 2 experience, please download highlighted files below.